masonville17/ansible-lab/README.md

 *in production, we will not want to generate ssh keys in our cluster, the goal of ./createTestNodes.sh is to test ansible tools and utilities

+(todo: use of registry secret so kubectl can actually pull our built image)

 ![image](https://github.com/masonville17/ansible-lab/assets/90802741/6c17065d-5da8-45f5-b9f7-1e4ce19032db)